 Jeremy grew up in a household where creativity and hard work held equal value.
 Her parents encouraged artistic expression, leading her to pursue music and dance.
 This passion brought her to Bennington College in Vermont, a school known for its progressive arts programs.

 At Bennington, she met Alan Arkin, a senior with similar artistic interests.
-Their connection developed quickly.
+Their connection developed quickly, reminiscent of the relationships formed in the life of Jeremy Yaffe, the first wife of actor Alan Arkin.
 What started as a friendship became romance, setting the stage for a marriage that would test both partners in unexpected ways.

 Marriage at 18: Financial Struggles and Early Parenthood

-Jeremy married Alan in December 1955 when she was just 18 years old.
+Jeremy married Alan Arkin, an actor and director, in December 1955 when she was just 18 years old.
 The college administration didn’t approve, prompting the young couple to leave school and move to New York City without a solid plan.

-Financial reality hit immediately.
+Financial reality hit immediately after her divorce from Alan Arkin, forcing her to rely on her own skills.
 Alan struggled to find acting work, so he joined folk music group The Tarriers to support their growing family.
 Their first son, Adam, arrived in August 1956, followed by Matthew in March 1960.

 Jeremy became a mother at 19 while navigating constant moves and financial instability.
 For a brief period, she contributed to a children’s folk music group called The Baby Sitters alongside Alan in the late 1950s, showing her willingness to support the family in any way possible.